sakuli/Docs/content/getting-started/Installation.md

 ### Windows

+**Note:**
+We recommend using __PowerShell__ during the installation.
+When using the standard terminal CMD, the installation process might lead to failures due to different behaviour.

 In order to install and run Sakuli on Windows you need two additional tools: <a href="https://www.python.org/downloads/windows/" target="_blank">Python 2</a> and the <a href="https://www.microsoft.com/en-us/download/details.aspx?id=48159" target="_blank">Windows Build Tools</a>.

 To avoid eventual installation problems for Windows users we recommend to first install Python 2 on your system separately by downloading the required version from the official web page.
 Afterwards you can install the Windows Build Tools manually or via NPM using: